fhill2/nvim.xplr/README.md

-an xplr plugin that hosts a [msgpack client](https://github.com/neovim/lua-client) to communicate with nvim.

-nvim-xplr.xplr provides these features:
+# nvim.xplr

-1 preview hovered file in preview window (using Telescope previewer)
+- preview hovered file in preview window (using Telescope previewer)

-2 open selection in nvim
+- open selection in nvim

-3 a simple API that wraps nvim lua msgpack client customized for xplr.
+- a simple API that wraps nvim lua msgpack client customized for xplr.
 This is so you can call nvim API functions or your own lua functions from xplr.

+xplr plugin that hosts a [msgpack client](https://github.com/neovim/lua-client) to communicate with nvim.

+This is a plugin for Xplr (see [xplr.nvim](https://github.com/fhill2/xplr.nvim) for the nvim plugin)

-Installation
+## Installation
-1 Install xplr.nvim
+#### Install xplr.nvim
-install [xplr.nvim](https://github.com/fhill2/xplr.nvim) and `call health#xplr#check()`.
+install [xplr.nvim](https://github.com/fhill2/xplr.nvim) and `call health#xplr#check()`

 This will show info about what needs to be installed.
 Or read below!

-## Install Luarocks and required packages
+#### Install Luarocks and required packages
 ```bash
 luarocks install nvim-client
 ```
+see below for installing luarocks!

-3 install this plugin manually
+#### install this plugin manually

 - Add the following line in `~/.config/xplr/init.lua`